vipinbihari/blog_cms/project_layout.md

         -   `page/`: Directory for paginated blog post listing pages.
             -   `[page].astro`: Dynamic route for displaying a specific page of blog posts (e.g., `/posts/page/2`).
     -   `privacy.astro`: The 'Privacy Policy' page, outlining how user data is handled.
+    -   `search-index.json.ts`: Build-time endpoint that generates a static `/search-index.json` file used by the `SearchBar` for instant, totally static search.
     -   `tags/`: Directory for tag-specific listing pages.
         -   `index.astro`: Lists all available tags, likely with links to their respective pages.
         -   `[tag]/`: Dynamic route directory for paginated tag views (e.g., `/tags/my-tag/page/2`).